-Cardiac catheterization and coronary angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+Cardiac catheterization and coronary angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
 These tests are usually done when noninvasive tests Introduction to Diagnosis of Heart and Blood Vessel Disorders Sometimes, medical history and physical examination alone suggest to a doctor that the person has a heart or blood vessel disorder.
 However, special diagnostic procedures are often needed to... read more do not give sufficient information, when noninvasive tests suggest that there is a heart or blood vessel problem, or when a person has symptoms that make a heart or coronary artery problem very likely.
 One advantage to these tests is that during the test, doctors can also treat various diseases, including coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more .

 Cardiac catheterization is used extensively for the diagnosis and treatment of various heart disorders.
 Cardiac catheterization can be used to measure how much blood the heart pumps out per minute (cardiac output), to detect birth defects of the heart, and to detect and biopsy tumors affecting the heart Overview of Heart Tumors A tumor is any type of abnormal growth, whether cancerous (malignant) or noncancerous (benign).
 Tumors in the heart may be Primary (noncancerous or cancerous) Metastatic (always cancerous) Primary... read more (for example, a myxoma).